Chinese anger as women drive jeep into Beijing Forbidden City

 A statement from the site's museum said it was "deeply distressed and sincerely apologises to the public."

-A statement to the BBC said that the incident happened on Monday last week, with the knowledge of the site security.
+Museum officials confirmed to the BBC that the incident happened on Monday last week, with the knowledge of the site security.

 The Imperial city at the centre of Beijing is a Unesco World Heritage site and, due to its cultural sensitivity, is heavily guarded.